Jack Parsons (sociologist): Early life and education

 Parsons was born in Nottinghamshire in 1920, the first-born son of Joe Parsons and his wife Dora.
 Joe was a coal miner and veteran artilleryman who had been seriously wounded whilst serving on The Western Front of World War I in 1914–1918.
 He had five siblings.
 After leaving school at 14 he became an apprentice machinist in light engineering in Nottingham.
 This was a 'reserved occupation' at the outbreak of war in 1939; however in 1941 there was a recruitment drive for air crew, and Jack volunteered.
 He served in the Royal Air Force during World War II, training in the U.K., with the Oxbridge University Air Squadron, and also in what is now Zimbabwe, as part of The Empire Air Training Scheme.
-Coming from a working class background with no higher education, he experienced class bias within the military and never became a commissioned officer.
+Coming from a working-class background with no higher education, he experienced class bias within the military and never became a commissioned officer.
 He attained the N.C.O. rank of Sergeant Pilot, flying Tiger Moths, Hurricanes, Oxfords and Blenheims.
 He was in training to fly Mosquito fighter bombers in the night intruder role as the war in Europe came to an end, he was then posted by the R.A.F as a radio technician to India during the twilight of British rule there.
-Jack was demobilized in 1946 then subsequently working in civil engineering and studying as a mature student at Keele University from 1952-55.
+Jack was demobilized in 1946 then subsequently working in civil engineering and studying as a mature student at Keele University from 1952 to 1955.